 All material related to this course will be found on the D2L website.
 Before each lecture, I will post a 20-30 minute lecture video going over the concepts for that day's lecture.
-You will be expected to watch the video before attending lecture.
+You will be expected to watch the video and complete the quiz embedded in the video before attending lecture.

 During each lecture, I will do a brief review of the key points from the video.
-We will then split into small groups to work through the homework problems.
+We will then split into small groups to work through the lecture problems.
 Everyone is expected to participate in working on the problems.
 Throughout this time, I will be available to answer any questions.
 If you would like further clarification on any concepts or problems, please do not hesitate to ask.
 It is very likely others in the class have the same question.